Safety Training for Arts, Crafts, and Theater Employees

 Back to top

-Recommended for employees who move or lift equipment and heavy loads.
+Required for employees who move or lift equipment or heavy loads.
+This is an eCourse.

 Back to top

-Recommended for all employees who wish to learn about basic preparedness procedures and resources, or their department's role in UCSD's Emergency Operations Plan.
+Recommended for all employees who wish to learn about basic preparedness procedures and resources, or their department's role in the Emergency Operations Plan.
+This is instructor-led training.

 Back to top